jorgebanegas/webex_meetings_trainings_scheduler/README.md

 6. edit credentials.py to include webex ID and password
 7. Insert csv file onto project folder and name it meetings.csv
 8. Follow the format of the given csv
+9. Run the script with the command python3 main.py

 ### Demo